oracc/oracc-search-front-end/README.md

 Run `ng deploy --base-href=/oracc-search-front-end/`

 Make sure that the project has first been initialised through Git and linked to you local repository.
+See the [documentation for the package we use](https://www.npmjs.com/package/angular-cli-ghpages) for more information.

 ## Serving the app under a custom url directory